 $ pip install -r tests/requirements.txt

 The required dependencies for the test suite include testing utilities and libraries such as pandas and nltk that are not included in the core dependencies.

 Tests can be run as follows from the project root:

 $ make test

-The Makefile uses the pytest runner and testing suite as well as the coverage library, so make sure you have those dependencies installed!
+The Makefile uses the pytest runner and testing suite as well as the coverage library.
 The

 DatasetMixin also requires requests.py to fetch data from our Amazon S3 account.

 Image Comparison Tests¶

 Writing an image based comparison test is only a little more difficult than the simple testcase presented above.
 We have adapted matplotlib’s image comparison test utility into an easy to use assert method :